KonkeyDong/recipes/food/pressure_cooker_recipes/honey_sesame_chicken/README.md

 1. Flip chicken breasts over.
 1. Pressure cook on **high pressure** for **25 minutes**.
 1. Natural release the pressure (do not open the steam valve.
 Just wait about 15 minutes with the power off for the termperature to drop; the pressure will drop along with the temperature.)

+# Lastly

+1. Shred the chicken in the sauce.
+Serve with rice and broccoli.